14 MIN READ

 Our article, Golden Rules of Goal Setting, will show you how to set yourself up for success when it comes to your goals.
 If you're still having trouble, you might also want to try Backward Goal Setting.

-Remember that failing to meet goals does not matter much, just as long as you learn from the experience.
+It's important to remember that failing to meet goals does not matter much, just as long as you learn from the experience.

 For her New Year's Resolution, Susan has decided to think about what she really wants to do with her life.